 Most of the time, spoodles have a very reasonable muzzle and very rounded head.
 They have soft and long ears, usually set well above their eyes, hanging low past the chin.

-If you are considering a spoodle as a pet, you have to take note that the spoodle is a cross between a cocker spaniel and a poodle.
-These two breeds both love attention and people so you can expect that spoodle have double dose.
-These dogs have to be treated as part of your family and you have to make sure that you let them participate in activities of the family.
+If you are considering a spoodle as a pet, you possibly already know that the spoodle is a cross between a cocker spaniel and a poodle.
+These two breeds both love attention and people so you can expect that spoodle will expect a double dose!
+Spoodles expect to be treated as part of your family and you have to make sure that you let them participate in the everyday activities of the family.

-Just like most cross breeds, the spoodle benefit from the hybrid vigor, making them not that susceptible to health issues associated with the narrow gene pools which is commonly the case with pure breeds.
+Just like most cross breeds, the spoodle benefit from the hybrid vigour, making them less susceptible to health issues associated with the narrow gene pools which is commonly the case with pure breeds.
 You need to pay special attention to their ears which might get infected and you also need to watch out their eyes for weeping.
 Ears and eyes should be kept dry and clean.
 Like other dogs with long ears, they can also be prone to infections of the ear.
 Spoodles might also suffer from PRA or progressive retinal atrophy, a genetic eye disease.